arista-cam/avd-helper/README.md

 This 'code' is designed to use AVD to deploy a Spine/Leaf topology via CVP using ContainerLab devices.
 Features include:
 - Automatically deploy containerlab toplogy
-- Automatic provisioning into CloudVision (CVP)
+- Automatic provisioning into On-Prem CVP or CVaaS
 - Automatic creation of management configlets
 - Automatically runs both Build and Deploy playbooks
-- Automatically import docker images
-- Ability to destroy the containerlab and remove all containers, configlets and devices from CVP
 - View Ansible output from Build and Deploy playbooks after they have run

 # Requirements